JesseKefa/NewUniMarket/README.md

 3. Verify your email and log in.
 4. Add products to your store.
 5. Browse and add products to the shopping cart.
-6. Checkout using M-Pesa or credit card.
+6. Checkout using M-Pesa or cash upon delivery
 7. Admin can log in to the admin dashboard to monitor the platform.

 ## API Endpoints